 PGI and dbx commands are available in both command modes, but some command behavior may be slightly different depending on the mode.
-The mode can be set when PGDBG is invoked by using command-line options, or while the debugger is running by using the pgienv command.
+The mode can be set while the debugger is running by using the pgienv command.

 Constants

 PGDBG supports C language style integer (hex, octal and decimal), floating point, character, and string constants.